kilean20/ML_blog/GP4Optim/GP4Optim.md

 - The low resolution simulation data can be used to construct prior and the prior can improve GPR.

 - We used MPELoss for prior construction using NN.
-The MPELoss may be proper than MSELoss for accounting important outliers.
+The MPELoss may be better than MSELoss to account the important outliers.